 Recent cases support the view that litigation finance transactions preserve the protections afforded by both doctrines.
 In Mondis Technology, Ltd., v.
 LG Electronics, Inc., 2011 WL 1714304 (E.D.
 Tex.) a court refused to compel production of documents provided to investors.
 More recently, in Devon IT, Inc., v.
 IBM Corp., 2012 WL 4748160 (E.D.
 Pa.), a court held that discussions with litigation investors are covered by the work-product doctrine.
 The judge in that case explained that since the investors and Devon shared a "common interest" in the outcome of the case and had entered into the confidentiality agreement, their communications were protected.

 In a practical sense, issues regarding the waiver of the attorney-client privilege apply to only a small class of information.
 The privilege clearly applies only to communications between a client and the attorney, not just any communication about the lawsuit.
 The client is free to tell a prospective funder anything other than what the client communicated to the attorney, without waiving the privilege.
 An investor can expect to receive substantial information from the plaintiff about the claim without ever creating waiver problems.

 LexShares' managing member and broker dealer, WealthForge, can evaluate the merits of cases without access to privileged information.
 The case evaluation process generally focuses on the legal team’s assessment of the case as well as documents that are already subject to discovery.

 With litigation finance becoming more pervasive, a growing number of legal scholars have drawn attention to important considerations in this field.
 We have included the most notable materials below.

 Request your free guide

 If you are interested in learning even more about litigation finance, please request your free guide here:Request guide

 Download Your Free Litigation Finance Guide

-- Learn the ins & outs of litigation finance
+- Learn the ins and outs of litigation finance

 - Take advantage of this innovative asset class